In-Context Compositional Q-Learning for Offline Reinforcement Learning: Introduction

 \section{Introduction}

-Offline reinforcement learning (\yh{Offline }RL) aims to learn effective policies from fixed datasets without further interaction with the environment \citep{pmlr-v97-fujimoto19a,Lange2012}.
-This setting is particularly important in real-world domains such as robotics \citep{Kalashnikov2018QTOptSD}, logistics \citep{pmlr-v139-wang21v}, and operations research \citep{hubbs2020orgymreinforcementlearninglibrary,MAZYAVKINA2021105400}, where environment access is limited, data collection is expensive or risky, and historical data is often the only available resource.{The central challenge of this modeling paradigm is the potential distributional shift: when the learned policy queries state-action pairs outside the dataset support, value function extrapolation can lead to severe overestimation and degenerate performance.~\citep{fu2020d4rl,kumar2020conservative} \yh{Contemporary methods primarily employ policy constraints~\citep{chen2021decision} or value regularization~\citep{kumar2020conservative,kostrikov2021offlinereinforcementlearningimplicit} to address this challenge.
-However, policy constraints are largely limited by the behavior policy that are used to collect offline data, and exhibit a trade-off between generalization and safe constraint adherence.
-While recent value regularization methods aim to provide conservative references for softer penalty on out-of-distribution actions, the optimality of the learned value function is not guaranteed due to limited and potentially biased static dataset. }
+Offline reinforcement learning (Offline RL) aims to learn effective policies from fixed datasets without further interaction with the environment~\citep{pmlr-v97-fujimoto19a,Lange2012}.
+This setting is especially important in real-world domains such as robotics~\citep{kalashnikov2018qtoptscalabledeepreinforcement}, logistics~\citep{pmlr-v139-wang21v}, and operations research~\citep{hubbs2020orgymreinforcementlearninglibrary,MAZYAVKINA2021105400}, where environment access is limited, data collection is expensive or risky, and historical data is often the only available resource.
+A central challenge is distributional shift: when a learned policy queries state-action pairs outside the dataset support, value extrapolation can cause severe overestimation and degenerate performance.~\citep{fu2020d4rl,kumar2020conservative}

+Contemporary methods primarily employ policy constraints~\citep{chen2021decision} or value regularization~\citep{kumar2020conservative,kostrikov2022offline} to address this challenge.
+However, policy-constraint methods are largely limited by the behavior policies used to collect the offline data and exhibit a trade-off between generalization and safe adherence to the constraint.
+Recent value-regularization methods aim to provide conservative estimates that impose softer penalties on out-of-distribution actions.
+Nevertheless, the optimality of the learned value function is not guaranteed when the static dataset is limited and potentially biased.